 New IR35 legislation that was introduced in April 2021 was designed to enable more effective enforcement of existing rules, shifting the compliance burden to clients.
 For example the change allows HMRC to pursue one company in respect of 200 contractors, rather than carrying out 200 individual contractor investigations.

 IR35 targets individuals that provide their services via an intermediary, most commonly a limited company.

 Under the current IR35 rules, these individuals assess each contract and determine whether IR35 applies.
 When it does, income received from that contract should be treated as employment income.
 This means it’s subject to tax deductions and national insurance contributions.

-IR35 is coming.
-Are you ready?
+IR35 is here. are you compliant?

 Where it is found that an individual has been incorrectly categorised as being outside of IR35, the HMRC will issue a determination requiring the unpaid PAYE tax and National Insurance Contribution liabilities — including any late payment fines and interest — to be paid.

-In addition to these fines, HMRC have the discretion to issue a penalty ranging from 0-100% of the initial outstanding liability.
+In addition to these fines, HMRC has the discretion to issue a penalty ranging from 0-100% of the initial outstanding liability.
 If an incorrect determination has been made in the absence of reasonable care, it is likely that a severe penalty would be awarded alongside the unpaid taxes.